-Kringle of course!
-Well, not really, at least not in the early days.
-As the Vikings’ everyday activities included exploring unknown lands and sailing the open waters, it’s no surprise that they consumed hearty meals with meat, dairy, grains, fruit and vegetables to maintain their energy.
+Vikings ate hearty meals with meat, dairy, grains, fruit and vegetables to maintain their energy, since their everyday activities included exploring unknown lands and sailing the open waters.
 In fact, during the Middle Ages, even a poor Viking had a diet that was considerably better than that of an English peasant.
 The Vikings often ate what they could grow on farms, hunt, or gather, giving them a well-balanced diet to supplement their active lifestyle.

-Kringle, Cakes, Coffee Cakes, and more Kringle right?
+What food did the vikings eat?
+Viking meals were made from local ingredients that were farmed, gathered, and hunted.
 Probably the closest thing that we do today is embrace how the Vikings used the best ingredients that were most abundant to them.
-Traditional Viking food includes meat, along with seasonal vegetables and fruit, dairy products and bread that they made from a variety of crops.
+Traditional Norse food included meat, along with seasonal vegetables and fruit, dairy products and bread that they made from a variety of crops.
 Due to living through harsh winters where fresh food was hard to come by, Vikings resorted to pickling vegetables and fruit and curing meat to ensure that they had enough food to last during the cold months.

 Meat & Fish

 Since many Scandinavians lived on the coast, various types of fish such as herring, salmon and trout were a regular addition to Viking meals.
 Almost everyone in the Viking community from kings to common sailors ate meat every day which is why they raised animals such as cows, sheep, goats, chickens, ducks and horses on their farms.
 Pork was also a popular meat choice as pigs were easy to raise and matured quickly.
 As avid hunters, Vikings would also capture reindeer, elk and bear to eat.
-These ingredients are still popular today with smørrebrød, or famous Danish open faced sandwiches.
+These ingredients are still popular today with smørrebrød, or famous Danish open faced sandwiches, best served with Danish grain breads.

 While you may think that a fire pit was the method of choice for cooking meat, Vikings preferred to boil their food.
 When the meat and vegetables were cooked and taken out of the pot, they would add fresh trimmings to the meat stew, called skause, making it more concentrated.
-Every year, our family still attempts to visit the local Danish brotherhood in Kenosha, Wisconsin and participate in the Torsk dinner.
-Torsk refers to a broiled and buttered cod fillet with a side of boiled potatoes and in this case a mustard gravy.
+Every year, our family at O&H Danish Bakery still attempts to visit the local Danish brotherhood in Kenosha, Wisconsin and participate in the Torsk dinner.
+A delicious Viking dinner, Torsk refers to a broiled and buttered cod fillet with a side of boiled potatoes and, in this case, a mustard gravy.
 It’s usually served with a shot of aquavit, a fiery distilled spirit that often has a distinct caraway flavoring.

 Fruits & Vegetables